xynydev/xyny.art/src/content/about/about.md

     -   philosophy
         -   critical theory

-i'm a full time student floating above the space considered to be governed by Finland,
+i'm a full time student floating above the space usually considered to be occupied by Finland,

 i spend by free time by chilling, maintaining [open source](https://blue-build.org/), and some 'freelancing' (programming, design)